-Every term the class teacher will meet with you to discuss your child's progress and the 'APDR' document along with the outcome of any additional support they have been receiving.
+Every term the class teacher will meet with you to discuss your child's progress and the 'My Plan' document along with the outcome of any additional support he has been receiving.
 We value your views and comments and, whenever possible, we take them into account when planning for future support and outcomes.

 The SENCo, Belinda Pettitt, is also available to meet with you to discuss your child's progress and any concerns or worries you may have.
-She can be contacted on 01480 375063 or by e-mail: office@brampton.cambs.sch.uk.
+She can be contacted on 01480 375063 or by e-mail: bpettitt@brampton.cambs.sch.uk.

-If your child has an EHC Plan, you will be invited to attend a review meeting each year and to provide your views.
+If your child has a statement of special educational needs or an EHC Plan, you will be invited to attend a review meeting each year and to provide a written report.
 If any outside agencies are involved they will also be invited and you will receive a full copy of the annual review report.